-VIII.
+XI.
 CONCLUSION

 In conclusion, the multilayer perceptron which used information gain method as feature selection technique for obtaining the most relevant features of the dataset was found to be effective in fraud detection; this is hopeful to be of high importance to the financial sector.
 This study established a fraud detection framework that is capable of unmasking real-time fraudulent transactions.
-The prediction of the proposed framework records high level of accuracy, precision, recall, good F1-score and very low false alarm rate.
-In addition, it is observed that the larger dataset, which is Dataset I, yielded high evaluation values than Dataset II, a smaller dataset- Dataset II.
+The prediction of the MLP and ID-CNN proposed frameworks record high level of accuracy, precision, recall, good F1-score and very low false alarm rate.
+In addition, it is observed that the larger dataset, which is Dataset I, with MLP and 1D-CNN, yielded high evaluation values than Dataset II (a smaller dataset).
 This corroborates facts from literatures on the prediction accuracy in big data.
-Future work will be extended to other algorithms as well as hybridized approach with minimal computational complexity.
+Future work will be extended to Association Rule mining by improved apriori principles as well as hybridized approach with focus on computational complexities will be studied for suitability with big data.